Alisson-Ramos/Alisson-Ramos/README.md

-# Hi there wave
+# Hi there

-A little bit more of me...
+*A little bit more of me...*

-I'm studying in an IT technician course in Etec Aristoteles Ferreira
+- I'm studying in an IT technician course in Etec Aristoteles Ferreira

-sparkling_heart I'm passionate about understanding Design and Frontend development
+- I'm passionate about understanding Design and Frontend development

 book Even though I'm not an expert, I like to share my knowledge with other people
 <!---